kyang5/coursedescriptions/source/bsmsprograms.rst

 Department of Computer Science, including the joint majors with Mathematics or Physics or the interdisciplinary Bioinformatics.

-These programs reduce the total number of courses needed and the the total time needed for the combined degrees.
+These programs reduce the total number of courses needed and the total time needed for the combined degrees.

 Students may not automatically enroll in the BS/MS program